whiteblackitty/SQLCipher-Password-Cracker-OpenCL/README.md

 ======

 - Tested with : Intel Core i5 8300H, NVIDIA GTX 1050 Ti(As OpenCL platform) on Windows 10.
+- Tested with : Intel Xeon E3 1231 V3, NVIDIA RTX 2070(As OpenCL platform) on Windows 10.
 - AMD APP SDK is **not** supported because the AMD OpenCL compiler will wrongly parse the marcos in OpenCL code, thus get mistaken result.
 Theoritically you can replace the marcos with real functions to solve the problem, as all OpenCL functions will get inlined so no overhead would appear, but I have not practically tested this.
 - Only support maximum 16 chars for password with hex chars ranged from 0-9,a-f.
 - Commandline parser and distributed cracking is being developed, will be released soon.